jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

           y - madlib.linregr_predict ( ARRAY[1, x1, x2], m.coef ) as residual
     FROM regr_example, regr_example_model m;

-The next table is necessary for the subsequent Quandl data ingestion.
+The next table is necessary for the Quandl data ingestion found in the main project:

     CREATE TABLE pd_pt_prices
     (id serial,